sebperre/auto-file-sorter/README.md

 - `-v`: Verbose Mode, output information about how the transfer is going
 - `-c`: Copy Mode, copy the files instead of moving them
-- `f`: Force Mode, say yes to all file overwrites
+- `-f`: Force Mode, say yes to all file overwrites

 ## Example